MICHAEL D. RAMAGE

 Mr. Ramage has been an entrepreneur and business leader throughout his career, starting with the founding of his first commercial enterprise in 1982.
 He subsequently founded or acquired three additional companies and ran them simultaneously until 2002.
 Since then, he has served in leadership roles in a several organizations working at the cutting edge of science, technology, and innovation.
 Mr. Ramage’s contributions to these businesses include financial turn-around, development of strategic alliances, evaluation of technologies for their suitability for market applications, fund-raising, and technology development and commercialization strategies.

 November, 2008 to present – Mr. Ramage joined Asemblon, Inc. initially as a strategic consultant and subsequently assumed the role of President and CEO of this advanced technology start-up company.
-Asemblon Inc. has developed a technology which binds hydrogen atoms to a liquid, thereby eliminating the need for it to be pressurized.
-This reduces the cost of hydrogen, making it a viable fuel that can compete economically with gasoline or diesel.
+He believes that Asemblon is competitively positioned to help lead the transfer from Hydrocarbon fuels to Hydrogen.

 Decision Sciences Corporation